NEW EBOOK! Workday Implementation & Adoption Guide

 Most of the time goes into deploying the ERP solution.
 A considerable amount of time must be assigned to ensure a successful ERP implementation.

-Most of the projects within an Enterprise run on a tight timeline and need approval from multiple stakeholders before making any minor progress.
+Most enterprise projects run on a tight timeline and require approval from multiple stakeholders before making any minor progress.

 lack-of-time

-Even if organizations have time to train the employees, it gets wasted in traditional training methods.
-The worst part is you are not sure of the result, as conference room training cannot be measured.
+Even if organizations have time to train their employees, it gets wasted in traditional training methods.
+The worst part is you are unsure of the result, as conference room training cannot be measured.
 However, with online training, the required metrics can be calculated.

-But the problem with online channels is that you can only measure the engagement rate which shows the number of time employees spent with the course and not the outcome generated from it.
+However, the problem with online channels is that you can only measure the engagement rate, which shows the number of times employees spend on the course, not the outcome generated from it.

-The most optimal option is to be able to train employees on the job while they are completing their tasks but is that possible?
+The most optimal option is to train employees on the job while completing their tasks, but is that possible?

-Yes, with a Digital Adoption Platform, it is.
+Yes, with a Digital Adoption Platform.
 DAPs allow users to train from day 1 instead of relying on outdated training methods, videos, and simulations.

 5. Issues with Process Compliance

-ERP is a monolithic application and it integrates with tons of other applications to act as a central hub of information.
-Unless data is entered correctly into ERP systems, the output data and analytics would be inaccurate and the insights generated out of it would be flawed.
+ERP is a monolithic application that integrates with tons of other applications to act as a central hub of information.
+Unless data is entered correctly into ERP systems, the output data and analytics will be inaccurate, and the insights generated from it will be flawed.

-Employees need to enter information correctly as per the set regulations and standards of the company to ensure accurate data exchange.
+Employees need to enter information correctly according to the company’s regulations and standards to ensure accurate data exchange.

 Issue-with-Process-Compliance

-For that to happen, employees must be aware of what type of data is to be entered where.
-For instance: If they have to enter the part number of the vehicle, they must know the standard that is followed by the organization.
-So, they must in turn also be aware of the standards followed by the organization.
+For that to happen, employees must know what data type to enter and where.
+For instance, if they have to enter the vehicle’s part number, they must know the standard followed by the organization.
+So, they must, in turn, also be aware of the standards followed by the organization.
 This is highly impractical and almost always leads to flawed output.

-To prevent this, organizations often rely on training but that rarely helps as most employees tend to forget the specifics because these applications are not used often.
-In fact, employees forget 70% of what they have learned during training, 24 hours after the training is provided.
-This was hypothesized decades ago by the forgetting curve.
+To prevent this, organizations often rely on training, but that rarely helps.
+Most employees tend to forget the specifics because these applications are not used often.
+In fact, employees forget 70% of what they have learned during training 24 hours after the training is provided.
+The forgetting curve hypothesized this decades ago.

 So, what can be done?

-To achieve complete data integrity and to ensure process compliance, organizations can use Digital Adoption Platforms like Apty that have data validation tools to warn employees if the entered data does not meet the company’s standard.
+To achieve complete data integrity and ensure process compliance, organizations can use Digital Adoption Platforms like Apty, which have data validation tools to warn employees if the entered data does not meet the company’s standard.

-It further helps you to align the ERP usage with the business processes and objectives by using walkthroughs, tooltips, data validation, in-app help, and customized training content.
+It further helps you align ERP usage with business processes and objectives by using walkthroughs, tooltips, data validation, in-app help, and customized training content.

 Unleash the Power of ERP with Proper Adoption

-There is no doubt that ERP is a powerful tool but there are many hindrances in the way that can cost you a successful implementation.
-The ideal solution would be to have the right mix of partners by your side and tools to make things easier for you.
+ERP is undoubtedly a powerful tool, but many hindrances can prevent a successful implementation.
+The ideal solution would be to have the right mix of partners and tools to make things easier.

 Apty is a Digital Adoption Platform that goes beyond walkthroughs and tooltips and helps you focus on business processes, outcomes, and employee productivity to ensure successful ERP adoption.